top of page

 The Symbolism of Salt

-In alchemical tradition, salt is much more than a seasoning; it represents the principle of permanence, stability, and preservation.
+In alchemical tradition, rock salt represents the principle of permanence, stability, and preservation.
 The ancient Greeks referred to salt as “the divine element” responsible for maintaining balance within the body and spirit.

 This idea permeates alchemical thought, where salt is seen as representing the material world, the tangible aspects of existence.
 Islamic alchemy identifies mercury - spirit, moon, Latin spiritus; sulfur - soul, sun Latin anima; and salt - body, earth, Latin corpus.